bpostlethwaite/emit.io/README.md

 ```

 ## Usage `var emitIO = require('emit.io')`
-Ships javascript objects so you are required to run the outgoing channel through an string encoder and the incoming channel through a parser.
-JSONStream and mux-demux are example modules to handle encoding.

-References to `socket` are assumed to be a duplex socket like a tcp connection or websocket connection or any other node duplex stream.
-You will have to add some sort of JSON encoding logic, that is left out for brevity.
+In the following section references to `socket` are assumed to be a duplex socket like a tcp connection or websocket connection or any other node duplex stream.
+You will have to add some sort of JSON encoding logic, that is left out for brevity. ([JSONStream](https://github.com/dominictarr/JSONStream) or [mux-demux](https://github.com/dominictarr/mux-demux) are recommended)

 ### Stream->Emitter
 Just pass `emitIO` a stream and it will return an event emitter that will listen on the stream for events